 Under the overall direction of a doctor or care manager, a nurse or support staff member offers basic support such as feeding, washing, and personal hygiene.
 A care provider may also undertake more complex tasks such as drug administration and recording, temperature and blood pressure monitoring and recording, wound care, and dressing changes.
 Catheters, IVs, injections, and other sophisticated responsibilities would be required.
 Wages are determined by the caregiver’s qualifications and experience, the amount of expertise necessary, and the needs of the scenario.

 Choosing a specialised frail care facility

 While frail care facilities are designed to meet the requirements of the elderly, the quality of care, services, and amenities vary greatly from one location to the next.
 Some retirement communities may include basic services such as caretakers who may assist with personal hygiene, cooking, housekeeping, and medication administration.
 Another frail care facility could offer on-site theatres for emergency hospital treatment, surgeries, or life support, as well as full-time medical personnel.
 Others provide a complete variety of services, from independent and assisted living to frail care and dementia-specific institutions.

 Need a specialised frail care facility in South Africa?

-Along with our personalized dementia care, Livewell provides specialized frail care.
+Along with our personalised dementia care, Livewell provides specialised frail care.
 Our residents may benefit from professional health care, healthy meals, and elegant surroundings as part of an all-inclusive package, all while being close to a hospital.
-Our frail care facility is a specialized ward that ensures loved ones have access to nursing care 24 hours a day, seven days a week, from caregivers who have been properly trained to assist those in need.
+Our frail care facility is a specialised ward that ensures loved ones have access to nursing care 24 hours a day, seven days a week, from caregivers who have been properly trained to assist those in need.
 For more information about our frail care services, please contact us.